 Chuck Woolridge coached the College Park High School cross county and track teams for 13 years, from 1994 through 2006.
 During that time his squads won 2 cross country state titles, 9 North Coast Section titles and numerous league crowns.
 He also helped guide Lindsay Allen to a high school steeplechase national record.

 In 2006 Woolridge began his tenure at Campolindo High School, where he continues to coach today.
-The Cougars have won 2 CIF and 13 NCS cross country titles since his arrival.
+The Cougars have won 3 CIF and 14 NCS cross country titles since his arrival.
 He coached both Carrie Verdon and Aidan Goltra to back to back individual cross country state wins.
-Most recently he guided Toni Finnane to the Footlocker National Finals.
+He guided Carrie Verdon and Toni Finnane to the Footlocker National Finals.
 Campolindo alumnus Thomas Joyce, who ran 4:10 for 1600m under Woolridge, has gone on to run sub 4:00 for that distance and set the Cal Berkeley school record in the 1500m.

 Woolridge is a member of both the North Coast Section cross country and track & field management committees and serves as the assistant meet director for the NCS Meet of Champions.
 He is also the meet director of the annual Ed Sias cross country invitational.